Rithin-QB/Jenkins_Shared_Libs/README.md

 ```

 ##### Example Jenkins Pipeline
-Here is an example of how to use these scripts in a Jenkins pipeline:
+Here is an example of how to use these scripts in a Jenkins pipeline where I used a public repo which contains a Spring Boot based Java web application:

 ```groovy
 @Library('my-shared-library') _